-In 2020, 12 million people had suicidal ideation—they had thoughts about escaping a difficult or unhappy situation by not living through it.
-Without meaning to, many of these people allowed a death wish mentality to begin forming.
+In 2020, 12 million people reported having suicidal ideation—they had thoughts about escaping a difficult or unhappy situation by not living through it.
+Without meaning to, many of these people allowed a death-wish mentality to begin forming.
 That is the idea that death solves problems that it can't solve.
-On the path towards devaluing life, this early point is where a detour sign needs to be placed.
+On the path towards devaluing life, a detour sign needs to be placed at this early point.

-A Real-Life Wish is a detour away from death wish formation.
+A wish that affirms self-worth is a detour away from death-wish thoughts.
 We know we won't stop people from thinking that life is hard, unfair, or seemingly impossible.
 We can help people shift back into life with meaningful worth-affirming patterns.
 Wishes come before choices.
 Choices are a more direct and active step to make life better.

 The information provided on RibbonofWorth.com should not be considered a substitute for the advice of a medical professional or other healthcare professional specializing in mental health diagnosis and treatment.
 Please consult with your provider about an assessment and treatment protocol if you are suicidal or call 1.800.273.8255

-Having a worth-conscious mindset, and being aware of their existence, possibilities, and sheer force can be the ultimate life energy booster!
-Because once we understand that we can make life-affirming wishes, we learn of the uniqueness and partly invisible nature of these personal pursuits.
-We can begin to understand the nature of the journey, we and others are on.
+Having a worth-conscious mindset, and being aware of the existence, possibilities, and sheer force of that mindset can be the ultimate life energy booster!
+Because once we understand that we can make worth-affirming choices, we learn of the uniqueness and partly invisible nature of these personal pursuits.
+We can better understand the nature of the journey, we and others are on.

 We can see that the path we are on is similar to the way others must travel, easy or difficult.
-We can see them as we see ourselves in a new way, with empathy and compassion, because we know that none of us know everything about affirming life.
-As smart as we can be, there is no expert about us better than ourselves, and each of us is a lifelong apprentice at best.
+We can see them as we see ourselves in a new way, with empathy and compassion, because we know that none of us know everything about affirming worth.
+As smart as we can be, and there is no expert better than ourselves, each of us is a lifelong apprentice at best.
 This first thing we can do is wish for better.

-One way to think about a Real-Life Wish is that it has the desire to be open and connect to the most personally inspiring and motivating aspiration for your own life.
+One way to think about a worth-consicous wish is that it creates the desire to be open and connect to the most personally inspiring and motivating aspiration for your own life.
 Stepping through that open door involves adding choices to your daily routine that affirm self-worth.

 And yet, realizing the impossibility of one hundred percent access to the experience of others can finally give you a break from a false pursuit...and liberate you to be free to honor self-expression.
-A life-affirming wish shared, acted on, and visibly held in shared awareness can be celebrated and enjoyed for its own sake.
+A worth-affirming wish created, acted on, and visibly held in shared awareness can be celebrated and enjoyed for its own sake.

-We're an infinite field of life-affirming wishes all so unique - alone - and yet we're all together, walking with each other.
+We're an infinite field of worth-affirming wishes so unique - alone - and yet we're all together, walking with each other.
 The energy to live is all around and in us.
-It's in that shared energy where all real-life wishes can be found and adopted.
+It's in that shared energy where all worth-conscious ideas can be found and adopted.

 A worth-conscious choice is a quest for connection to something beyond our immediate reach.
 It can also be a returning to contentment within ourselves.
-The safety and love and comfort we seek are in knowing we're all part of a life wish, a story, with chapters of our own making - our design - our own felt experience.
+The safety and love and comfort we seek are in knowing we're all part of a worthy story, with chapters of our own making - our design - our own felt experience.
 Each worth-affirming wish, becomes a set of choices that are the truest expression of you being you, the one and ONLY you that has ever been or will be.
 It's sacred and yours.

-We can honor the many different expressions of real-life wishes all around us - to borrow some energy or gain some wisdom from others' stories that tell us how to keep making the wishes that give our lives meaning.
+We can honor the many different expressions of self-worth based choices all around us - to borrow some energy or gain some wisdom from others' stories that tell us how to keep making the choices that give our lives meaning.

-Do you know what your life-sustaining wishes are?
-You can write a philosophy of life that is life-sustaining; we can help.
+Do you know what your self-worth sustaining wishes are?
+You can write a philosophy of life that is worth-conscious; a friend or therpist can help.